jordonpapello-beep/restaurant-income-manager/README.md

   * `bestShifts(10).csv`
 ---
 ### In Depth Description:
 The following will be a description of the purpose of some of the files in the `Data` folder.
-For descriptions more descriptions please review the comments in the sql files themselves.
+For more descriptions please review the comments in the sql files themselves.

-*